 UK Campus Tour

 In addition to coming to campus for an engineering visit, we encourage seeing the rest of our beautiful campus as well.
 The UK Visitor Center offers general information sessions and campus tours Monday through Friday (and select Saturdays) all year long.
 It includes a 30-minute information session and 90-minute walking tour of campus.
+Register

-Engineering Girl Day
+Engineering Girls Day

-Engineered 4 Success Diversity Workshop
+Engineered 4 Success Summer Diversity Workshop

-Women in Engineering Summer Workshop
+Women in Engineering Summer Workshops

 Workshops are available in each of our 9 disciplines: